ohhhfish/ohhhfish/README.md

 # 👋 Hi, I’m Fish!

 Welcome to my GitHub profile!
-I'm Fish, a passionate Web Developer based in Shanghai, China.
+You can call me Fish—yes, you read that right.
+My username is Fish, but my avatar is a cat! 😂

+I’m a passionate Web Developer based in Shanghai, China.
 Currently, I’m a student at a vocational school, focusing on web development.
-I'm learning Go and TypeScript to deepen my knowledge and skills in backend and full-stack development.
+I’m learning Go and TypeScript to deepen my knowledge and skills in backend and full-stack development.

 ## 👀 Interests
 - Web Development